 Meeting the manufacturing data challenge

 For Industry 4.0 to become a reality, companies must meet the manufacturing data management challenge head-on.
 This requires a focus on harmonizing data sets, integrating across the diverse data in a plant, and putting it all into context to convert data into information or analyze it for insights.
-Plus, this all needs to be done fast enough to impact performance.
+In addition, this all needs to be done fast enough to impact performance.

 Companies need not only to recognize how important these manufacturing data management issues are, they need to invest in the people, processes, and technologies required to adequately address them.
 Top performers are already doing this.
 Their rate of improvement from their current baseline may threaten competitors.